gluster/glusterfs/doc/debugging/statedump.md

 For brick-processes files will be created in `statedump-directory` with name of the file as `hyphenated-brick-path.<pid>.dump.timestamp`.
 For all other processes it will be `glusterdump.<pid>.dump.timestamp`.

+For applications using libgfapi, `SIGUSR1` cannot be used, eg: smbd/libvirtd processes could have used the `SIGUSR1` signal already for other purposes.
+To generate statedump for the processes, using libgfapi, below command can be executed from one of the nodes in the gluster cluster to which the libgfapi application is connected to.

+    gluster volume statedump <volname> client <hostname>:<process id>

+The statedumps can be found in the `statedump-directory`, the name of the statedumps being `glusterdump.<pid>.dump.timestamp`.
+For a process there can be multiple such files created depending on the number of times the volume is accessed by the process (related to the number of `glfs_init()` calls).

 ##How to read statedump
 We shall see snippets of each type of statedump.